Fiserv/Commerce-Hub/docs/Getting-Started/Getting-Started-Online.md

 ## Payment URL

-Commerce Hub's Payment URL allows a merchant to request an invoice via the Commerce Hub RESTful APIs, and send a Payment URL to their customer.
+Allows a merchant to request an invoice via the Commerce Hub RESTful APIs, and send a Payment URL to their customer.
 The customer accesses the URL received, and taken to a Commerce Hub [Hosted Payment Page](#hostedpaymentpage) to complete the payment.

 **Begin integration with Commerce Hub's [Payment URLs](?path=docs/Online-Mobile-Digital/Payment-URL/Payment-URL.md).**